mehrdadfk/todo-list/README.md

 performing aggregations. that is why a relational database might be more suitable as also using H2 is one of the Non-functional requirements for this challenge.

+### Contract first api design
+using this will help the process of documentation and development in realworld projects. that is why I used open api specification version 3.1 and generated the dtos and controller interface using the gradle plugin.
+I also added the generated codes to git repo for reference.

 ### Containerization
 I chose google jib as it abstracts away the complexities of Dockerfile. although having a docker file could give more flexibility, jib provides a simpler way that does not need docker daemon to build the container.